Table of Contents

 Why You Need to Do A Competitive Analysis for Ecommerce Businesses

-The current estimate for the number of global buyers in 2021 is 2.14 billion.
+The current estimate for the number of global buyers in 2022 has increased a surprising near 40%.
 The shopping reality for many people around the world has been slowly growing more connected with online buying ever since the explosion of Amazon’s model across the world, but the sharp uptick in recent months is due to the pandemic.

 Ecommerce market growth is at the forefront of these buying behavior changes and the brick-and-mortar model for sales is likely a dying breed.
 Many large retailers have responded to these changes by changing their strategy.
 Many companies are going away from actual stores and moving a lot of their business to online models.
 This might seem intimidating if you are just now considering entering the ecommerce world.
 But you should also remember that many companies went bankrupt during the opening months of the pandemic.